Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Hyperbolicity and the (A)(B) Condition

-We focus on the dynamical systems having some hyperbolicity described by the so called (A) (B) condition (see \autoref{defAB}).
-Our definition of (A) (B) condition is about the `dynamical system' itself and is related to the cone condition in the version of non-linearity, which is motivated by \cite{MS88} (see also \cite{LYZ13, Zel14} and \autoref{relAB1}).
-The related definitions about (A) (B) condition are given in \autoref{defAB} and some relations between (A) (B) condition and some classical hyperbolicity conditions are given in \autoref{relAB0} and \autoref{relAB1}.
-See also \cite{Che18c} for a discussion about the relation between (exponential) dichotomy and (A) (B) condition in some classes of well-posed and ill-posed differential equations.
+We focus on dynamical systems having some hyperbolicity described by the so called (A) (B) condition.
+Our definition of the (A) (B) condition is for `dynamical systems' themselves and can be seen as a non-linear version of the cone condition, which is motivated by \cite{MS88} (see also \cite{LYZ13, Zel14} and \autoref{relAB1}).
+The definitions of the (A) (B) condition are given in \autoref{defAB} and some relations between the (A) (B) condition and some classical hyperbolicity conditions are given in \autoref{relAB0} and \autoref{relAB1}.
+See also \cite{Che18c} for the relation between the (exponential) dichotomy and the (A) (B) condition in some classes of well-posed and ill-posed differential equations.

-\subsection{definitions}
+\section{Definitions}